670 Class Syllabus

 Lecture

--Discussion on business profiles and tourism/travel style images.
+-Discussion on business profiles and tourism style images.
 These would be images used more for magazine features or for a tourism council web site.

 HOMEWORK: